jodyphelan/TBProfiler/README.md

 ```

 This will automatically create a number of colled result files from all the individual result files in the _result_ directory.
 If you would like to generate this file for a subset of the runs you can provide a list with the run sames using the `--samples` flag.
 The prefix for the output files is _tbprofiler_ by default but this can be changed with the `--prefix` flag.

+**Writing your own summary scripts**

+The `collate` function extracts the drug-resistance mutations and lineage, however you may want to extract more features that are present in the individual json result files.
+I have created a little tutorial on how to do this [here](https://jodyphelan.gitbook.io/tb-profiler/writing-a-custom-collate-script).

 ## Mutation database